fandom-zh/RcGcDw/README.md

 Script seem to use about 17MB of RAM and negligible amount of CPU when fetching changes.
 Script does not log bot actions by default.
 "I GoT "Unable to process the event" mESSage!!!
 WHaT HApND?" - it means there is some kind of action that does not have a template in the script, please [create a ticket](https://gitlab.com/piotrex43/RcGcDw/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=) with information on what wiki this error ocurred and when.

+### License ###
+Everything except the locale directory is under GNU Affero General Public License v3.0 license.
+The translations are used with allowance of translators, and all rights to them are owned by their respective authors.